utk-cs340-fall24/ClassInfo/sprint.instructions.md

 in this ClassInfo github page.
 3. Individually: In the same sprint<n> directory, create a file named netid.commits.txt (use your netid in place of netid).
 In that file, show all source code lines you committed for this sprint.
 Use git blame and filter only the lines from this sprint (git blame filename.cpp | grep your-user-name > output_file).
+  List the filenames of each file before listing the commits for that file.
   Do not include binary files (like images) or files auto-generated from tools.
 Do include those files in the reflection where you list the files you worked on.
-4. Individually: On Canvas, submit links to your reflection file and commits file.
+5. Individually: On Canvas, submit links to your reflection file and commits file.
 Also submit a short sprint retrospective to describe what went well in the sprint and what could be improved for the next sprint.

  # Due Date